ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-02-16-enjoying-the-greenery-of-gran-canaria.md

 comments: true
 ---

 The rough ferry ride from [Fuerteventura]({% post_url 2020-02-10-cruising-through-fuerteventura %}) to Gran Canaria took about two hours.
 After sunset, we finally approached the harbor of [Las Palmas de Gran Canaria](https://www.google.com/maps/place/Las+Palmas+de+Gran+Canaria,+Las+Palmas/), the most populous city on the Canary Islands.
-I felt a little sea sick and wasn't able to fully enjoy how the purple sky and the dark ocean created a beautiful atmosphere.
+I felt a little sea sick and wasn't able to fully enjoy the beautiful atmosphere created by the purple sky and the dark ocean.

 ![Purple sky after sunset](/assets/images/IMG_7178.jpg)